thomassampson/intelex_sdk/README.md

 ilx.get_records(object_name)

 # Returns records from an Intelex object that the user is authorized to view based on input parameters in a dictionary
-# Currently supports select, count, sort, filter and pagination (You can add one or many)
+# Currently supports select, count, sort, filter, expand and pagination (You can add one or many)
+# Expand supports select, sort and filter, you can also expand all fields in the related record by using {} to define an empty dictionary

     params = {
         'select': ['RecordNumber', 'Id'],